Join Fr. Christopher Metropulos in conversation with some of the most compelling voices in Orthodoxy, on the topics that actually matter.

 Guests include the “Bible Answer Man” Hank Hanegraaff; Orthodox Priests Fr.
 Samuel Davis, Fr.
 Nicholas Louh and Fr.
 Dimitrios Moraitis; Professional Counselor Paula Marchman, Writer and Speaker Frederica Matthewes-Green, Spectrum Films Producer Nick Furis, and “Path to the Priesthood” host Christo Pappademos.

-The series is filmed at St. John the Divine Greek Orthodox Church in Jacksonville, Florida, and produced by Spectrum Films, Inc. Like 👍 and Subscribe 🔔to follow this series!
-We encourage you to share the video and let us know in the comments what topics you’d like to see covered in future series.
+The series is filmed at St. John the Divine Greek Orthodox Church in Jacksonville, Florida, and produced by Spectrum Films, Inc. Subscribe on YouTube to follow this series!
+We encourage you to share the video and let us know what topics you’d like to see covered in future series.

 This program is being made possible through a generous donation from the George and Judy Marcus Family Foundation.